 And if you have a favorite crock pot brisket recipe, let me know, I’d love to give it a try.

-And if you’d rather use your oven: Oven Brisket with BBQ Sauce
+And if you’d rather use your oven to cook a brisket: Oven Brisket with BBQ Sauce

 This is a crock pot brisket recipe that uses cola to flavor and tenderize the meat.
 The end result is a ridiculously easy beef brisket recipe that’s not only delicious, and will feed a hungry crowd.
 Perfect for your next family gathering.
 Serve this one over mashed potatoes.